 MSc in African StudiesApply Now

 The application deadline for the University of Edinburgh African Studies MSc programme is 14th July 2017.

 Welcome to the University of Edinburgh MSc in African Studies!
-We are proud to offer one of the top programmes in the UK - where students from diverse backgrounds develop specialist expertise on the culture, politics, and history of Africa, the world's fastest growing continent.
+We are proud to offer one of the top African Studies programmes in the UK, where students from diverse backgrounds develop specialist expertise on the culture, politics, and history of Africa, the world's fastest growing continent.